WayfaringBloke/dnd/writing/msns/1_Deli.md

 - Insulation blocks out noise from the outside
 - Has 3 gangsters in there trying to get gems out of the bellies of pigs, cows, and fish.
 - Blood spilled everywhere
-- All 3 are wearing the white clean suits, bloodied with their bad
+- All 3 are wearing the white clean suits, bloodied.
+- Carrying a large machete and d6a pistols

 # Assets